jflamy/owlcms4/docs/index.md

 Thanks to Anders Bendix Nielsen (Denmark), Alexey Ruchev (Russia) and Brock Pedersen (Canada) for their support, feedback and help testing the software.

-See the file [pom.xml](pom.xml) for the list of Open Source software used in the project.# owlcms4 Setup Instructions
+The software was built using the open source version of the [Vaadin Flow](https://vaadin.com/flow) framework and several open source libraries.
+See [this file](https://github.com/jflamy/owlcms4/blob/master/owlcms/pom.xml) for the list of Open Source software used in the project.